General admission standards

 Since the PhD degree is primarily a research degree, the amount of course work required may be less than that required for the MSc degree.
 This is particularly true for students entering at the level of PhD 2, after completing an MSc in the same area.
 Such course work shall include two seminar courses at the graduate level and the PhD Comprehensive Examination (ANSC 701), which should normally be completed before the end of the 3rd semester (summer semester excluded).
 Any student who is not ready within the suggested time-frame must be proactive in requesting an extension him/herself.
 This extension must be requested no later than during the second semester (unless for medical reasons), and will be considered by the student’s Advisory Committee.

-The PhD Comprehensive Examining Committee will comprise at least five individuals (including Advisory committee members) who will examine the student in any area related to his/her discipline of study.
+The PhD Comprehensive Examining Committee will comprise at least five individuals (including Advisory-committee members) who will examine the student in any area related to his/her discipline of study.
 At least one examiner must be from outside the Department of Animal Science.
 The comprehensive examination will test the student's overall knowledge, his/her ability to reason and see the “big picture, and his/her overall suitability to proceed with a PhD program.
-The examining committee will be chaired by the Chair of the Department of Animal Science or his/her designate, and the examination will consist of two parts:
+The examining committee will normally be chaired by the Graduate Program Director or the departmental Chair or designate.

-- The Examining Committee will award a pass/fail for the course (ANSC 701), taking into account i) Part 1; ii) the Research Proposal; and iii) the Candidate’s performance at the Oral Examination.
+- The Examining Committee will award a Pass/Fail for the course (ANSC 701), taking into account the written Research Proposal and the Candidate’s performance at the Oral Examination.

-- The Examining Committee should also use this occasion/opportunity to assess the feasibility of the proposed studies for the student within the suggested timeframe.
+- The Examining Committee should also use this opportunity to assess the feasibility of the proposed studies, necessary resources, and a reasonable time to completion.